monday.com vs ClickUp vs Smartsheet for Task Management Without Virtual Assistants 2026

 Q: Which platform works best for agencies managing multiple client projects simultaneously?

-A: ClickUp's hierarchy with spaces, folders, and lists handles multi-client structures most naturally, with Brain AI optimizing task allocation across projects. monday.com requires cross-board automations that users report cause data format mismatches and failures.
+A: ClickUp's hierarchy with spaces, folders, and lists handles multi-client structures most naturally, with Brain AI optimizing task allocation across projects. monday.com requires cross-board automations that users report cause data format mismatches and errors.

 Q: Is Smartsheet worth considering if my team doesn't use Excel regularly?